nus-cs2103-AY1920S1/duke/docs/README.md

 **Usage**

 ###`Keyword`- `find`
-The keyword does not have to be case sensitive.\
+The keyword does not have to be case sensitive.<br/>
 `find [keyword(s)]`

 Example of usage: